blackboxworkshop/blackboxworkshop.github.io/index.md

 - **Review Period Started.** We have now begun the review period for abstract submissions.
 Authors will be notified on [Nov 2nd](schedule/).

-- **Best Abstract Prize.** Nvidia has generously made a [Tesla K40 GPU](http://www.nvidia.com/object/tesla-servers.html) to the workshop, which we will reward as a prize to the best research abstract.
+- **Best Abstract Prize.** Nvidia has generously donated a [Tesla K40 GPU](http://www.nvidia.com/object/tesla-servers.html) to the workshop, which we will reward as a prize to the best research abstract.

 - **Sponsorship.** We are pleased to announce support from [Google Deepmind](http://deepmind.com)!